Search

 7. I respect you and your lived experience.

 • I continually lean into the discomfort of diversity with curiosity and an open heart.
-I have taken trainings from Black activists, listened to transgender and GNC activists, and (literally) sat at the feet of Indigenous Elders to listen to their stories.
+I take trainings from Black activists, listen to transgender and GNC activists, and have (literally) sat at the feet of Indigenous Elders to listen to their stories.

-One formal diversity training program even gave me a “badge” (below), which I do not see as a mark of accomplishment, but as an outward sign of my inward commitment to continually learn and grow.
+• One formal diversity training program even gave me a “badge” (below), which I don’t really care about, but put it here as an outward sign of my inward commitment to continually learn and grow.

-*I’ve been super picky about what training, courses, and education I subject myself to, since so much is built on models that are part of old systems I want to move away from.
+*I’ve been super picky about what training, courses, and education I subject myself to, since so much is built on models that are part of old systems I am actively trying to move away from.

 My happy ending (and maybe yours too?)